Beach Nourishment - (Coastal Storm Risk Management Project)

 April 1, 2022 - The Wilmington District of the USACE confirmed that the Validation Report has been sent to the south Atlantic Division for review and decision.
 They have 60 days to make the decision on the fate of the project moving forward without North Topsail Beach included.

 February 23, 2022 - Kent Tranter, PMP with the Army Corps of Engineers reported they are continuing to work on their report and are focusing on the economic analysis portion.
 The focus is on the March 30th deadline.

 February 3, 2022 - The updated costs have been completed and have been sent to the appropriate cost center for review.
 The Corps remains on track to complete the report on time.

 December 7, 2021 - We were honored to have Colonel Benjamin Bennett as guest at the December 7th monthly council meeting, where he spoke on the background of the Coastal Storm Risk Management Project, beginning with the approval in 2018 and gave an update.
 Click here to read the full meeting minutes.

-The federal project is estimated to add an additional 12 million cubic yards of sand to the beach, build a new dune that is projected to be 25’ wide and 14’ high and widen the beach with a 6’ high and 300’ wide berm.
 Oceanfront citizens should have already turned in the perpetual easements.
-If you have not received your oceanfront easement please contact email@example.com or 910-328-4131x106.
-This is NOT the same easement that was previously signed in 2019.
+If you have not received your oceanfront easement, please contact firstname.lastname@example.org or 910-328-4131x106.
+This is not the same easement that was previously signed in 2019.
 This is a new easement required by USACE for the new beach nourishment project.

 Oceanfront owners can view their property by using the links below to view an Aerial Plat Map for each oceanfront parcel.